 Related Resource: Content Marketing For Industrial Companies

-In an effort to connect with more buyers, many manufacturers create a website for their companies.
+To connect with more buyers and distributor partners, many suppliers build a modern website for their companies.
 But the leading manufacturers know that simply having a website isn’t enough to fulfill customers’ needs.

 In this highly competitive market, OEMs must work even harder to stay ahead of the curve.
 The most successful OEMs bring greater efficiency to their customers’ design and sourcing processes by utilizing a centralized product information system.

-Centralizing your data within a dynamic eCatalog allows customers to more easily discover and select products on your website.
+Centralizing your data within a dynamic eCatalog allows your customers and vendor partners to discover and select products on your website more easily.
 But having all of your data in one place won’t make a tremendous difference if your data is unusable.
-Buyers need access to rich, detailed and configurable product data — and they need it in a variety of formats.
-Enable the delivery of multi-format CAD models and sales drawings to make sure your products are properly spec’d and inserted directly into a customer’s project.
+Buyers need access to rich, detailed and configurable product data — and they need it in various formats.
+Enable the delivery of multi-format CAD models and sales drawings to ensure your products are properly spec’d and inserted directly into a customer’s project.
 Rich content from your eCatalog ensures that your customers receive the information they need, in the formats they expect.

 Behind the scenes, you will need an intelligent and robust product data configuration solution that is easy to work with internally and produces easy-to-use output for end users.